If you’re travelling to Finland, our travel advice and updates give you practical tips and useful information.

-Although the threat from terrorism in Finland is low, there is still a global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by tourists and expatriates.
+The threat from terrorism in Finland has recently been raised from low to elevated.
+There is a global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by tourists and expatriates.

 Crime remains relatively low in Finland but you should take sensible precautions:

 - Don’t carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place.